HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 - Assisting data contributors to fix errors in their data structure and metadata
 - Responding to data contribution requests on Zendesk
-- Providing training material about how to submit data to the DCP
+- Writing/delivering training material about how to submit data to the DCP
+- Writing/maintaining documentation about how to submit data to the DCP

 ### User Experience